 Courtesy of IMDb

 “Hamilton” is a show that needs no introduction.
-Lin-Manuel Miranda’s alchemic hip hop-jazz-R&B-historical epic has become so ubiquitous with pop culture that most people who wanted to see the show on Broadway already loved it before they had even seen it.
+Lin-Manuel Miranda’s alchemic hip hop-jazz-R&B-historical epic has become so ubiquitous with pop culture that most people who wanted to see the show on Broadway already loved it before they stepped foot in the theater.
 Overall, “Hamilton” as seen on Disney+ is very good but deeply flawed.
-While some of my issues, like how I don’t care for some of the more conventional songs, can be chalked up to personal taste; I think that there are serious problems in both the original musical and especially the cinematic adaptation.
-But before I lose all of my meager credibility as an amateur film-critic, I’m going to run over some of the many positive things I have to say.
+While some of my issues, like how I don’t care for some of the more conventional songs, can be chalked up to personal taste, I think that there are serious problems in both the original musical and especially the cinematic adaptation.
+But before I lose all of my meager credibility as an amateur film critic, I’m going to run over some of the many positive things I have to say.

 The work onstage was also incredibly impressive.
 The lighting is as highly stylized as the soundtrack and does a remarkable job of keeping the main characters distinct in a sea of ensemble cast members.
 This is also helped by the choreography, which, barring the underwhelming King George III segments, is impeccable.
 Just about every song had a moment where what must have been 40 ensemble dancers came on stage to bring them to a fiery conclusion.

 This actually leads me to my first big complaint with the musical itself.
 For most of its 46 songs, “Hamilton” feels the need to crowd up what could be intimate emotional songs with so much movement that it was distracting at times.
 This formula of the musical numbers ramping up near the end was common enough that it actually bothered me.
 Some of the songs with higher concepts like “Satisfied” have to have complex choreography, and they’re the high points of the show.
 But trying to make so many moments of the show the high point is excessive and tiring.